FREE SHIPPING on orders over $75 International: over $250

 How To Brew Pu-erh Tea

-Most pu-erh teas brew best at water temperatures of around 210-212ºF (99-100ºC).
-The beauty of this fermented tea from China is that it's impossible to ruin with high temperatures.
-Many people even choose to boil it.
+Most pu-erh teas brew best with boiling water.
+The beauty of this fermented tea from China is that it's hard to ruin with high temperatures.
+Some even choose to boil it.

 Pu-erh Tea Taste

 In terms of taste, raw and ripe pu-erh are nothing alike.
 Sheng Pu-erh has a certain amount of bitterness and, sometimes, astringency.
 This bitterness is a quality that many seasoned tea enthusiasts seek out in their fermented tea.
 Those new to the world of Chinese tea believe that astringent and bitter qualities are inferior and that tea should only be sweet.
-While in moderation, these qualities elevate tea.
-Furthermore, they are signs that the tea will give well to aging.
+In reality, if present in tea in moderation, these qualities elevate tea.
+Furthermore, these qualities are signs that the tea will age well.

-On the other hand, ripe pu-erh is very earthy.
+On the other hand, ripe pu-erh is characterized by a distinct earthy flavor.
 Ripe Pu-erh often has a rich, smooth mouthfeel, which can range from silky to creamy, depending on the tea’s age and fermentation.
 With each sip, you can feel soft oils coating your entire mouth cavity.
 Along come notes of tobacco, moss, black walnuts, tree bark, and an enigmatic molasses finish.

 What Is Hui Gan?

-From Chinese, we can translate hui gan as "returning sweetness."
-It is this beautiful sweet finish that lingers on your palate while drinking the tea - and afterward.
+From Chinese, we can translate Hui Gan as "returning sweetness."
+It is this beautiful, sweet finish that lingers on your palate while drinking the tea and afterward.
 Do all teas have it?
 Surely not!
-However, quality raw pu-erh is quite known for it - one that is mature and carefully processed.
+However, quality raw pu-erh is quite well-known for it.

 What Is Hei Cha?

 Hei Cha is a type of post-fermented tea.
 Essentially, Shou Pu-erh is a kind of Hei Cha.
-Hei Cha includes teas like Liu Bao, Tian Jian, Liu An, Ting Juan, and Hua Juan.
+Aside from Shou Pu-erh, Hei Cha includes teas like Liu Bao, Tian Jian, Liu An, Ting Juan, and Hua Juan.
+Also, well-aged and fully transformed Sheng Pu-erh is also considered as Hei Cha.

 Hei Cha (黑茶) translates as "black tea".
 "Dark tea" is used to avoid confusion with what Europeans call "black tea", referred to as "red tea" or hong cha by the Chinese.
 This tea has a history of 1000+ years.
 Undoubtedly, the processing methods of Hei Cha have evolved with time.
 Nevertheless, it remains a beloved tea throughout China as a historical attribute and a regional specialty.
 Brought in by Chinese tin miners, Liu Bao Hei Cha is especially popular in Malaysia.